Ryan W. Parsons*

 Ryan Parsons maintains a broad litigation practice, leveraging his extensive experience in civil and commercial litigation, with an emphasis on civil appeals.
 He is a skilled trial lawyer, including trying cases before civil juries and handling complex post-trial procedural issues.
 And he has argued numerous cases in the Court of Appeal for British Columbia.
 Ryan’s clients include individuals, insurers, public and private companies, and regulatory agencies.

 Ryan’s clients benefit from the experience he has gained through his diverse, generalist practice.
-He represents clients in litigation involving bylaw and property disputes with municipalities, contractual and shareholder issues, civil fraud, employment law (employer and employee), insurance and personal injury claims (plaintiff and defendant), and proceedings under the Offence Act.
-Outside the courts, he advocates for clients subject to administrative and regulatory proceedings, including the registration and discipline of members of the Law Society of BC, the College of Registered Nurses of BC, and of the Investment Industry Regulatory Organization of Canada and the BC Securities Commission.
+He represents clients in litigation involving bylaw, property, and development disputes with municipalities, contractual and shareholder issues, civil fraud, employment law (employer and employee), insurance and personal injury claims (plaintiff and defendant), and proceedings under the Offence Act.
+Outside the courts, he advocates for clients subject to administrative and regulatory proceedings, including the registration and discipline of members of the Law Society of BC, the College of Registered Nurses of BC, the Chartered Professional Accountants of British Columbia, and of the Investment Industry Regulatory Organization of Canada and the BC Securities Commission.

 He obtained his law degree from the University of British Columbia, after which he spent a year clerking for two justices at the Court of Appeal for British Columbia.
 Before joining Eyford Partners, he practised for seven years in the litigation department of a large national firm.

 Luis v.
 Marchiori, 2018 BCCA 317, 427 D.L.R.
 (4th) 76, supplementary reasons on costs, 2018 BCCA 364.
-Ryan acted as successful counsel for the defendants in this leading case on recovery of lay witness fees as a disbursement under Supreme Court Civil Rules 14-1(5) and Schedule 3 of Appendix “C”.
+Counsel for the successful defendants in this leading case on recovery of lay witness fees as a disbursement under Supreme Court Civil Rules 14-1(5) and Schedule 3 of Appendix “C”.

 Glover v.
 Leakey, 2018 BCCA 56, 420 D.L.R.
 (4th) 422.
-Ryan acted as counsel for successful appellant in leading case on inconsistent pleadings, application to strike defence as an abuse of process, and the power of the court to declare a mistrial after a jury verdict.
+Counsel for successful appellant in leading case on inconsistent pleadings, application to strike defence as an abuse of process, and the power of the court to declare a mistrial after a jury verdict.

 667895 B.C.
 Ltd. v.
 Delta (Corporation), 2018 BCCA 38, 6 B.C.L.R.
 (6th) 12.
 Counsel for successful appellant property owner in case confirming limits on powers of municipality to close a highway and remove its highway dedications under the Community Charter.

 Lau v.
 Royal Bank of Canada, 2017 BCCA 253, 415 D.L.R.
 (4th) 166.
-Ryan acted as counsel for respondent account manager in leading employment law decision on the availability of aggravated damages following wrongful dismissal.
+Counsel for respondent account manager in leading employment law decision on the availability of aggravated damages following wrongful dismissal.

 R. v.
 Melrose, 2016 BCCA 292, 338 C.C.C.
 (3d) 413.
 Counsel for accused in summary conviction appeal raising issues under the Canadian Charter of Rights and Freedoms and Offence Act.